toddbranch/ECE382/notes/L3/index.md

 These are of the format `RRA    r10`.

+When might we use a rotate right?
+When might we use RRA?

 ### Relative Jumps

 These are all PC-relative jumps, adding twice the sign-extended offset to the PC, for a jump range of -1024 to +1022.
-Remember, the PC increments by 2 the instant the instruction begins execution.
+Remember, the PC increments by 2 the instant the instruction begins execution (for JMP instructions).

+The range makes sense, right?
+How many bits do we have for offset in a jump?
+What is the range of signed numbers?

 | Condition Code | Assembly Instruction | Description |
 | :---: | :---: | :---: |